TritonDataCenter/rfd/rfd/0082/README.md

 - Having an 'sdcadm' service might surprise some parts of 'sdcadm up'.
   Ensure 'sdcadm up' skips 'sdcadm' and points to 'sdcadm self-update' appropriately.
 Ensure that 'sdcadm create sdcadm' doesn't work.
+  (Related issue: TOOLS-1585)
 - Include `params.server_uuid` in all SAPI agent instances.
 - Updating 'gz-tools': Either get 'sdcadm ex update-gz-tools' to update the SAPI service and instances accordingly, or do the part from M4 for moving to using 'sdcadm up' for updating gz-tools.
+- SAPI-285: 'Create Service should not validate presence of provide image_uuid into local IMGAPI'
+- Update SAPI to index and provide search options for instances image_uuid and server_uuid.
+- Any call to CNAPI factory-reset or delete for a given server should remove every agent instance existing into that server from SAPI.

 ## M3: Accurate VM instance tracking in SAPI (bonus points)